Radio astronomy: History

-Radio amateur Grote Reber was inspired by Jansky's work, and built a parabolic radio telescope 9 meters in diameter in his backyard in Wheaton, Illinois in 1937.
+In 1937, radio amateur Grote Reber, inspired by Jansky's work, built a parabolic radio telescope 9 m in diameter in his backyard in Wheaton, Illinois.
 He began by repeating Jansky's observations, and then conducted the first sky survey in the radio frequencies.

-On February 27, 1942, James Stanley Hey, a British Army research officer, made the first detection of radio waves emitted by the Sun.
+On 27 February 1942, James Stanley Hey, a British Army research officer, made the first detection of radio waves emitted by the Sun.
 Later that year, George Clark Southworth, at Bell Labs like Jansky, also detected radiowaves from the Sun.
 Both researchers were bound by wartime security surrounding radar, so Reber, who was not, published his 1944 findings first.
 Several other people independently discovered solar radio waves, including E. Schott in Denmark and Elizabeth Alexander working on Norfolk Island.